 85%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates what the skill does and when to use it.
-It lists specific concrete actions and outputs, includes an explicit 'Use when' clause with clear triggers, and occupies a distinct niche.
+This is a strong description that clearly communicates both what the skill does and when to use it, with a well-defined niche around talk preparation from source material.
 The main weakness is that trigger terms could be broader to capture more natural user language variations (e.g., 'presentation', 'speech', 'conference').
+The domain-specific jargon 'REX vs Concept type' may not be recognized by users unfamiliar with the framework.

 Suggestions